yegor256/syncem/README.md

 deal with some resources, like files or databases and you want them to manage those resources sequentially.
 This small gem will help you achieve exactly that without any re-design of the objects you already have.
-Just decorate them with `SyncEm` decorator and that is it.
+Just decorate them with `SyncEm` [thread-safe decorator](https://www.yegor256.com/2017/01/17/synchronized-decorators.html) and that is it.

 First, install it: